Published online May 21, 2020. doi: 10.3748/wjg.v26.i19.2403

 Published online: May 21, 2020

-Different types of periampullary diverticulum (PAD) may differentially affect the success of endoscopic retrograde cholangiopancreatography (ERCP) cannulation, but the clinical significance of the two current PAD classifications for cannulation is limited.
+Currently, periampullary diverticulum (PAD) is no longer considered an obstacle to the success of ERCP cannulation in many studies.
+Different types of PAD may differentially affect the difficulty and success of endoscopic retrograde cholangiopancreatography (ERCP) cannulation; however, the clinical significance of the two existing PAD classifications for cannulation is limited.

 Among the three PAD classifications, the Li-Tanaka classification has an obvious clinical advantage for ERCP cannulation, and it is helpful for evaluating potentially difficult and successful cannulation cases among different types of PAD patients.